cloudmesh-community/fa19-516-152/project/report.md

 ````
 ## Dependencies / Constraints

-* Copy service downloading the files from Source cloud to local file system and uploads the files to target cloud.
+* Copy currently downloads the source files from Source cloud to local file system and then uploads them to target cloud.
 * Local Temp directory must be created in the path ~.cloudmesh/storage/tmp

 ## Testing